 This communication plan is designed to support OGIC’s activities to promote these initiatives and advance the shared mission and vision of the Council.
 The plan identifies specific audiences, a summary of the messages to be sent to the audiences, the frequency of communications, and the method or tool to be used to deliver the messages.

-The following methods or tools are planned for OGIC members to use to disseminate OGIC-related information: email, stakeholder listserves, in-person and virtual meetings and events, website, esri hub site, USPS mail, and GovDelivery.
+The following methods or tools are planned for OGIC members to use to disseminate OGIC-related information: email, stakeholder listserves, in-person and virtual meetings and events, website, esri hub site, and USPS mail.

 The OCC must also create new materials to support this communications plan.
 Draft materials will be presented to OGIC for review and approval for use by all OGIC members.